Taliesin (studio)

-With a selection of Wright's other work, Taliesin became a listed World Heritage Site in 2019, under the title, "The 20th-Century Architecture of Frank Lloyd Wright".

-Introduction

-Wright designed the main Taliesin home and studio after leaving his first wife and home in Oak Park, Illinois, with his mistress, Mamah Borthwick.
+Wright designed the main Taliesin home and studio with his mistress, Mamah Borthwick, after leaving his first wife, and home and studio in Oak Park, Illinois.
 The design of the original building was consistent with the design principles of the Prairie School, emulating the flatness of the plains and the natural limestone outcroppings of Wisconsin's Driftless Area.
 The structure (which included agricultural and studio wings) was completed in 1911.
-The name, Taliesin, meaning 'shining-brow' in Welsh, was initially used for this building (built on and into the brow of a hill or ridge) and later for the entire estate.
+The name Taliesin, meaning "shining brow" in Welsh, was initially used for the first building, which was built on and into the brow of a hill; it was later extended to the entire estate.

-Over the course of Wright's residency two major fires led to significant alterations, and these stages of the residence are now referred to as Taliesin I, II, and III.
-Wright rebuilt the Taliesin residential wing in 1914 after a disgruntled employee set fire to the living quarters and murdered Borthwick and six others.
-This second version was used only sparingly by Wright as he worked on projects abroad.
-He returned to the house in 1922 following completion of the Imperial Hotel in Tokyo.
-A fire caused by electrical problems destroyed the living quarters in April 1925.
-The third version of the living quarters was constructed by Wright by late 1925.
+Over the course of Wright's occupancy, two major fires led to significant alterations; these three stages are referred to as Taliesin I, II, and III.
+In 1914, after a disturbed employee set fire to the living quarters and murdered Borthwick and six others, Wright rebuilt the Taliesin residential wing, but he used the second estate only sparingly, returning there in 1922 following the completion of the Imperial Hotel, Tokyo.
+An electrical fire gutted Taliesin II's living quarters in April 1925, and he rebuilt it later that year.
+Wright lost the house to foreclosure in 1927 but was able to reacquire it the next year, with financial help from friends.

-In 1927, financial problems caused a foreclosure on the building by the Bank of Wisconsin.
-Wright was able to reacquire the building with the financial help of friends and reoccupy it by November 1928.
 In 1932, he established a fellowship for architectural students at the estate.
-Taliesin III was Wright's home for the rest of his life, although he began to winter at Taliesin West in Scottsdale, Arizona upon its completion in 1937.
-Many of Wright's acclaimed buildings were designed here, including Fallingwater, "Jacobs I" (the first Wright-designed residence of Herbert and Katherine Jacobs), the Johnson Wax Headquarters, and the Solomon R. Guggenheim Museum.
-Wright was also an avid collector of Asian art and used Taliesin as a storehouse and private museum.
+Taliesin III was Wright's home for the rest of his life, although he began to spend the winters at Taliesin West in Scottsdale, Arizona, upon its completion in 1937.
+Many of Wright's acclaimed buildings were designed at Taliesin, including Fallingwater, the Jacobs I house, the Johnson Wax Headquarters, and the Solomon R. Guggenheim Museum.
+Wright, who was also an avid collector of Asian art, used Taliesin as a storehouse and private museum.